gawadeatul/github-readme/README.md

-- 👋 Hi, I’m @gawadeatul
-- 👀 I’m interested in DevOps
+## Hi Firends 👋

+- 🌱 I am working as a Backend Developer.
-- 🌱 Works on Spring Boot and Microservices
+- 🌱 Strong experties in Java, Spring Boot,and Microservices.
+- 👀 Intrested in learning in public.
+- 🏄‍ Learning how to contribute into open source.

 <!---